Tips on finding a business for sale

-Follow these tips to guide you step by step toward a successful transaction.
+Follow these tips to guide you step by step toward a successful purchase.

 Start by determining your target